filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 where deal activation happens first and failure leads to an individual sector failing, and verified claims happen second and must all succeed.

+#### Sector termination

+When a sector is terminated, the built-in market actor is notified of the sector termination if the sector has non-zero deal weight or verified deal weight.
+This is a change from the previous logic of notifiying the market actor explicitly of the deals contained in a sector (if any).

+The miner actor no longer carries reliable information about which sectors carry deals.

+Note that this notification on termination is a privilege of the built-in market actor that may not be extended to other actors in the future (because termination can be invoked by cron).

 #### ProveCommitSector

-The existing `ProveCommitSector` method (method 7) remains, and continues to activate deals in the built-in market actor and claim verified allocations using the current algorithm.
+The existing `ProveCommitSector` (method 7) and `ProveCommitAggregate` (method 26) remain, and continue to activate deals in the built-in market actor and claim verified allocations using the current algorithm.
+These methods no longer writes deal IDs into per-sector chain state.

+These methods cannot be used for direct data onboarding and wil always incur the cost of a built-in market deal.

+#### ProveReplicaUpdates

+The existing `ProveReplicaUpdates` (method 27) remains and continues to activate deals and claim verified allocations using the current algorithm.
-The method no longer writes deal IDs into per-sector chain state.
+This method no longer writes deal IDs into per-sector chain state.

+This method cannot be used for direct data onboarding and wil always incur the cost of a built-in market deal.

 #### Deprecation of legacy methods

-TODO:
+The following methods are removing.
+Invoking them will result in a `USR_UNHANDLED_METHOD` exit code (22).

-- PreCommitSector
+- PreCommitSector (method 6)
-- PreCommitSectorBatch
+- PreCommitSectorBatch (method 25)
-- ProveReplicaUpdates2 (name taken by new method)
+- ProveReplicaUpdates2 (method 29)

 ### Storage market actor